kevinveenbirkenbach/cymais/roles/pc-git/README.md

 # PC-Git Role

 ## Overview
-Welcome to the `pc-git` role documentation, part of the `computer-playbook` repository.
+Welcome to the `pc-git` role documentation, part of the `cymais` repository.
 This role is focused on setting up Git, a widely-used version control system, on personal computers.
 The role includes tasks for installing Git and configuring global user details.

 ## Role Tasks
 The `main.yml` file in the `pc-git` role consists of the following key tasks: